Hi friend and Welcome aboard!!

 A great recommendation for an Audio Interface would be the Focusrite Scarlett 2i2.

 2) Studio Monitors

 I wish I had picked up some of these way earlier in my musical career.
+What are studio monitors?
 They really help a lot when it comes to mixing down tracks and getting that honest sound.
 Check out my review of the JBL LSR 305’s here!
 Also for some more options, go here.

 A good set of cans is priceless when you’re really listening for intricacies in the sound.
 I recommend the Audio Technica ATHM50’s (or the 50x’s which just recently came out!).
 There isn’t really much difference between the two.
-Also check out 3 great options here for under $200!
+Also check out 3 great options here!

 Can’t scream curse words into the mic without a microphone right?!

 So get a good one.
 Check out this page for the specifics.
 Right now I’m thinking about getting an MXL770.
 The Samson C01, which I reviewed here is a great starter option as well!
 It’s served me well over the years.

 It’s nice to be able to bang pads as hard as you can right?
 Relieves stress for sure!
 What is MIDI?
 I’ve had the Korg padKONTROL since 2007.
 It still works.
 It’s still amazing.
 I also have the MPD18, also really good.
 Check out my comparison review here.